 We All Want to Stand Out

 When immersed in a massively multi-player game such as World of Warcraft, gamers naturally want to have a sense of individuality.
 Being able to customize one's character and stand out as unique is important.
 But in a game with a player base of over 8 million monthly subscribers, getting yourself noticed is no small feat.

-Of course, you could always spend your time in-game dancing naked outside of your faction auction house.
+Of course, you could always spend your time in-game dancing naked outside of your faction's auction house.
 However, that isn't actually as much fun as it might sound.

-The World of Warcraft Trading Card Game adds an added dimension to in-game personalization with the addition of rare loot cards that contain codes that are redeemable for exclusive mounts, battle pets, or novelty items.
+The World of Warcraft Trading Card Game added another dimension to in-game personalization with rare loot cards containing codes that are redeemable for exclusive mounts, battle pets, or novelty items.

 Please Note: Since Blizzard announced in 2013 that it will no longer produce its trading card game, loot card prices can only be expected to rise in cost as they increase in scarcity.

 How Loot Codes Work

 - To obtain a TCG item from its loot code, you first must go to WoW's Promotion Page, choose the realm on which you wish to redeem the item, and enter in the 25-digit code from the card.